Riyaz Khan

 Riyaz Khan is an Indian actor and bodybuilder.
 He predominantly works in Malayalam and Tamil films and television series, besides acting in a few Telugu and Kannada films, as well as two Hindi films.
 Riyaz debuted in Malayalam through the 1994 film Sukham Sukhakaram, directed by Balachandra Menon.
-Later, he went on to act in Tamil and Telugu films.
-After many years, he came back to the Malayalam film industry through the 2003 Mohanlal starrer Balettan.

-Early and Personal Life
+Early and personal life

 Khan was born to Rasheed, a Malayalam film producer and Rasheeda Baanu at Fort Kochi, Kerala.
-He has a sister, Roshini who is married.
-Since his father was a movie producer and all the South Indian movies were then shot in Madras, now known Chennai, his family migrated there.
-He had his primary education from Chennai and pursued his bachelor's degree from United States.
-He married actress Uma Riyaz, who is the daughter of Tamil music director Kamesh and actress Kamala Kamesh.
-The couple has two sons, Shariq Hassan and Samarth Hassan.
+He has a sister, Roshini.
+Since his father was a movie producer and all the South Indian movies were then shot in Madras, now known as Chennai, his family migrated there.

+He did his primary education from Chennai and pursued his bachelor's degree from the United States.

+In 1992, he married actress Uma Riyaz, who is the daughter of Tamil music director Kamesh and actress Kamala Kamesh.
+The couple has two sons including actor Shariq Hassan.

 Career

-His notable films include Badri (2001), Baba (2002), Ramana (2002), Balettan (2003), Winner (2003), Runway (2004), Vesham (2004) Power of Womeni (2005) Ghajini (2005), Thirupathi (2006), Stalin (2006) and Pokkiri Raja (2010).
+His notable films include Badri (2001), Baba (2002), Ramana (2002), Balettan (2003), Winner (2003), Runway (2004), Vesham (2004) Power of Women (2005) Ghajini (2005), Thirupathi (2006), Stalin (2006) and Pokkiri Raja (2010).

-He acted in the serial Nandini, which was aired on Sun TV.
+He has also made significant contributions to television, appearing in popular Tamil serials like Nandini (2017-2018) and Kannana Kanne (2020-2023) which was aired on Sun TV.

 He is also a brand ambassador of a Chennai-based fitness studio called Inshape Health & Fitness.

+Controversy

+In 2024, actress Revathy Sampath claimed that actor Riyaz Khan made inappropriate sexual remarks during a phone call with her.
+Sampath alleges that Khan's comments were sexually explicit and offensive.